-Required Supplementary Information
+Report on Supplementary Information

 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The Schedules of Revenues, Expenses and Changes in Net Assets - Without Fiscal Sponsorship Organizations is presented for purposes of additional analysis and is not a required part of the financial statements.
+The Schedules of Revenues, Expenses and Changes in Net Assets - Without Fiscal Sponsorship Organizations are presented for purposes of additional analysis and are not a required part of the financial statements.